heiswayi/heiswayi.nrird.com/_posts/2020/2020-09-17-containerized-lamp-stack-deployment-with-nginx.md

-### nginx
+### Nginx

-nginx is used as an entry point to the EC2 instance and also works as a load balancer that will proxify the incoming traffic to the respective services.
+Nginx is used as an entry point to the EC2 instance and also works as a load balancer that will proxify the incoming traffic to the respective services.

 Following diagram is to illustrate on how the traffic is routed from Cloudflare DNS to a particular service;